 Your health journey is private, and you control the narrative.
 There is no rule stating you must disclose your diagnosis or treatment details to anyone.
 The choice is a personal one, and you should only proceed with sharing mental health diagnosis details if you feel it will benefit your well-being.

-Talking to Family About Bipolar Treatment
+How to Talk to Family About Bipolar Treatment and Build Support

-Choose a calm time and a supportive setting
+Choose a calm time and a supportive setting to talk to Family About Bipolar Treatment

 Select a time when no one is rushed, stressed, or distracted.
 A private, comfortable setting where you feel safe can help facilitate an open and honest dialogue.
 Avoid bringing up the topic during a family conflict or a high-stress event, which can lead to unproductive reactions and misunderstandings.